Generic Name: tizanidine (tye-ZAN-i-deen)

 - Use Zanaflex with caution in the ELDERLY; they may be more sensitive to its effects.

-- Zanaflex should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Zanaflex should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if Zanaflex can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zanaflex while you are pregnant.
 It is not known if Zanaflex is found in breast milk.
 If you are or will be breast-feeding while you use Zanaflex, check with your doctor.
 Discuss any possible risks to your baby.